mbdavid/LiteDB/src/content/docs/Indexes.md

 ### Primary key (= auto id)

 By default, an index over `_id` is created upon the first insertion.
-However, please note that no index will be created if the type of `_id` is any other than `ObjectId`, `Guid`, `Int32`, `Int64` and `DateTime`.

 ### EnsureIndex()

 Indexes are created via `EnsureIndex`.
 This method create the index if it does not exist and does nothing if already exists.
-In v4 there is no more re-create index in change definition.
-If you want re-create an index you must drop before and runs `EnsureIndex` again.

-Indexes are identified by document field name.
-LiteDB only supports 1 field per index, but this field can be any BSON type, even an embedded document.
+An index can be created over any valid `BsonExpression.`

 ```JS
 {